pfalcon/picotui/README.rst

 picotui
 =======

-Picotui is a Text User Interface (TUI) widget library for Python.
+Picotui is a Text User Interface (TUI) widget library for Python3.
+It is known to work with CPython3 and MicroPython (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.

 You can learn more about it with the help of virtual Q&A session:

 Q: There're few TUI libraries for Python, why yet another one?